 \subsection{{ Summarizing the algorithm}}

-The algorithm we have described is now summarized below.
+The algorithm we have described is now summarized in Algorithm \ref{alg:FKalg}.
 For clarity, we use one spatial dimension as well as the forward Euler ODE solver.
-However, in practice, more sophisticated solvers such as for instance Runge Kutta methods are usually more suitable.
+However, in practice, more sophisticated solvers such as for instance Runge-Kutta methods are usually more suitable.